Raffensperger: Election board ‘destroying voter confidence’ in Georgia

 So all you’re waiting for now is the 30% to 35% that could have been cast on Election Day.
 And we want to make sure we have constant updates from the counties.

 Everything that they’ve done with their rules and regulations slows down the process.
-We’re serious when we say ‘free, fair and fast.’
+We’re serious when we say “free, fair, and fast.”
 And what they’re doing is just throwing a wrench into the works.

 How big a wrench do you think this is?
 What sort of delay might we be looking at for reporting results?

 The counties have already expressed how long they think it’ll take.
 It could be 1 o’clock to 4 o’clock [a.m.].
 But once one starts getting to 3 or 4 o’clock, that’s the triple witching hour.
-‘Oh, is this the same thing that happened in Philadelphia in 2020, in Detroit in 2020?’
+“Oh, is this the same thing that happened in Philadelphia in 2020, in Detroit in 2020?”
 Everything we’ve done is to shore up voters’ confidence – and everything that they’re doing is destroying voter confidence.

 It’s just a breeding ground for conspiracy theories.

-Some of the new rules the state Election Board just passed would seemingly give local officials wide leeway to toss ballots if they claim errors occurred in voting or tabulation.
+Some of the new rules the State Election Board just passed would seemingly give local officials wide leeway to toss ballots if they claim errors occurred in voting or tabulation.
 And counties can conduct a “reasonable inquiry” before certifying results.
 What impact could that have if these rules stand?

 At the end of the day, state law is very clear, and that cannot be violated.
 All elections must be certified the Monday after the election.
-Because [this year] Monday is Veterans Day, they get til Tuesday, they get that extra day.
+Because [this year] Monday is Veterans Day, they get till Tuesday, they get that extra day.
 But that’s it.
 That’s black-letter law, and everyone has to follow state law.
 You have to follow the state constitution.

 What if some counties meet the certification deadline but also, say, decide to throw out an entire precinct’s votes because they have questions about it?